 Full day bike tour in Bangkok, Thailand

-Continuing to cycle through Old Bangkok’s back alleys and along small tree lined canals you will arrive at an old market community.
-Enjoy a simple Thai lunch alongside the canal before visiting the local market and Artist's House.
-At the Artist's House, on most days, you will be treated to a performance of very intriguing traditional Thai puppetry not to be seen anywhere else.
+Biking on through Old Bangkok’s back alleys and along small tree-lined canals or klongs until you arrive at an old market community.
+Leave your bicycles by the canal and enjoy a simple Thai food lunch on the canal banks before visiting the local market and Artist's House.
+At the Artist's House, on most days, you will be treated to a performance of a unique and authentic traditional Thai puppetry not to be seen elsewhere.

-Saying good-bye to the puppets and the market, stepping into a long tail boat with the bicycles stowed in back you will enter a maze of canals that have earned Bangkok its nickname, ‘the Venice of the East.’
-Journeying up the the Chao Phraya River, the River of Kings, past the Grand Palace and Wat Arun, the Temple of Dawn, the boatmen will dock for you and guide to unload the bikes and then pedal back to where the journey began.
+Saying goodbye to the puppets and the market, stepping into a long tail boat with the bicycles stowed in back you will enter a maze of canals.
+These are the khlongs that have earned Bangkok its nickname, ‘the Venice of the East.’
+Journeying up the Chao Phraya River, the River of Kings, past the Grand Palace and Wat Arun, the Temple of Dawn, the boatmen will dock for you and your guide to unload the bikes and then pedal back to where the bike tour began.

 1 day duration